brandonjyee/scrape-larp/README.md

 module.exports = scrape
 ```
-Now, let's set the scrapeRunner to use our new scraper:
+Now, let's modify scrapeRunner.js to use our new scraper:
 ```
 const scrapeFn = require('./scrapers/myScraper')
 ```